ToniOneKenobi/ToniOneKenobi/README.md

-- 👋 Hi, I’m @ToniOneKenobi My name is Arton i'm 17 years old, beginner in java programming.
+- 👋 Hi, My name is Arton i'm 17 years old, beginner in java programming.
 Looking forward to learn!
 - I recently started using GitHub, still learning how to work with all of the things on here! :)
 - 👀 I’m interested in coding!
 I'm curious and still a beginner any help is well appreciated!
 - 🌱 I’m currently studying Java.